JuanLuisGozaloFdez/DevOpsLab4-Jupyter/README.md

-# DevOpsLab4-Jupyter (WORK IN PROGRESS.
-NOT COMPLETED)
+# DevOpsLab4-Jupyter

 Lab for the DevOps Course, subject Monitoring.
 The lab will be used for installing Jupyter and a set of sample runbooks.

 ## Set Jupyter in one-single node installation with some runbooks for testing

 The purpose of this lab is to show how to use Jupyter Notebooks to create and execute Operational RunBooks in DevOps.

 Project structure: